pierrejay/EZModbus/docs/30-how-to-guides/300-modbus-client-master.md

 ## Important note about variable lifetime

-{% hint style="info" %}
+!!! warning
     * In asynchronous mode using a result tracker, it is the user’s responsibility to **ensure both the response placeholder & the tracker are valid throughout the whole request lifecycle**!
 Otherwise, a crash may occur as the library could try to access dangling memory locations.
 Once the tracker has updated to any other value than `NODATA`, it is safe to release the objects.
     * In asynchronous mode using a callback, it is the user's responsibility to **ensure the callback & the context (if used) remain valid throughout the whole request lifecycle**!
 Otherwise, a crash may occur as the library could try to access dangling memory locations.
 You are free to release the objects after the callback returns.
-{% endhint %}

 ## Managing multiple devices